bagrow/linkcomm/README.markdown

 About
 =====

-Here are the codes for finding link communities [1] in complex networks.
+Here is the code for finding link communities [1] in complex networks.
-Currently, we have two version: Python and C++.
+Currently, we have two implementations: Python and C++.

-* Python version: it implements the whole algorithm: it calculates similarities, constructs the dendrogram, and extracts the optimal communities.
-It is suitable in many occasions.
-It's easier to use and gives you the exact solution.
-However, it may be too slow for very large networks, in which you may want to use C++ version.
+* Python: This implements the complete algorithm.
+It calculates similarities, constructs the dendrogram, and extracts the optimal communities.
+It is suitable for many occasions, is easy to use, and gives the exact solution.
+It may be too slow for very large networks, however, in which case you may want to use the C++ version.

-* C++ version: to save computing time and memory usage, it calculates similarities but does not construct the dendrogram.
-You can specify similarity threshold to obtain the communities.
+* C++: to save computing time and memory usage, it calculates similarities but does not construct the dendrogram.
+You must manually specify the similarity threshold used to obtain the communities.

 References
 ==========